clusterio/clusterio/docs/writing-plugins.md

     A plugin can be made that only runs on the controller.

 **ControllerConfigGroup**:
-    Subclass of `PluginConfigGroup` for defining the controller configuration fields for this plugin.
+    Object mapping controller configuration fields to `FieldDefinitions`for this plugin.
     See [Plugin Configuration](#plugin-configuration)

 **ctlEntrypoint**: